-The ADS Ptolemy PtMatrix class stores data as a simple C array, and therefore uses row-major ordering.
+The ADS Ptolemy PtMatrix class stores data as a simple C array, and therefore uses rowmajor ordering.
 Row-major ordering also seems more sensible for operations such as image and video processing, though it might make it more difficult to interface ADS Ptolemy's PtMatrix class with Fortran library calls.
-The limits of interfacing ADS Ptolemy's PtMatrix class with other software is discussed in the section PtMatrix Class.
+The limits of interfacing ADS Ptolemy's PtMatrix class with other software is discussed in the section Public Functions and Operators for the PtMatrix Class.